-VA proposes to implement a phased program consisting of seismic upgrades and renovation activities over five to seven years to address seismic deficiencies at Buildings 7, 8, 9, 81, and 111.
+VA proposes to implement a phased program consisting of seismic upgrades and renovation activities to address seismic deficiencies at Buildings 7, 8, 9, 81, and 111.
 Overall, the majority of the seismic upgrades would occur within the interior confines of each building; however, VA would perform limited upgrades to some building exteriors and upgrade utilities within and leading to each building, as needed.
-The proposed renovations would consist of improvements to existing campus roads, pathways, intersections, and curbs.
+The proposed renovations would consist of performing improvements to existing campus roads, pathways, intersections, curbs, and opportunistically installing solar photovoltaic arrays on existing structure(s) or over existing parking area(s).
+The total duration of the Proposed Action would be approximately five to seven years, but may be longer depending on funding and coordination with other projects and priorities.